hansenjn/CiliaQ/README.md

 ## How to cite?
 When using any of the CiliaQ plugins, please cite:

 Jan N. Hansen, Sebastian Rassmann, Birthe Stueven, Nathalie Jurisch-Yaksi, Dagmar Wachten.
-CiliaQ - a simple, open-source software for automated quantification of ciliary morphology and fluorescence in 2D, 3D, and 4D images. (**The preprint will soon be available, revisit this page in the next days to get the doi and a link to the manuscript**)
+CiliaQ - a simple, open-source software for automated quantification of ciliary morphology and fluorescence in 2D, 3D, and 4D images. bioRxiv 2020.09.28.317065; doi: https://doi.org/10.1101/2020.09.28.317065

 ## Copyright notice and contacts
 Copyright (C) 2017-2020: Jan N. Hansen.